 Banyan Figs prefer a rich, well-draining soil.
 Ensure the water can drain away from the pot freely and ensure it does not sit in water.
 It likes consistently moist soil.

-Fertilise monthly during the growing season (spring and summer) to keep your Banyan Fig happy and healthy.
+Fertilise monthly during spring and summer to keep your Banyan Fig happy and healthy.

-As with many other members of the ficus family, the Banyan Fig can occasionally become susceptible to pests such as scales and mealy bugs.
+As with many other members of the ficus family, it can occasionally become susceptible to pests such as scales and mealy bugs.
 To treat, simply order some of our neem oil on next day delivery, and spray on your leaves, soil until resolved!

 Although Banyan Fig’s like to be kept quite root-bound, it is recommended to repot them every 2-3 years to allow some growth.
-If you want to keep your Banyan Fig from growing too tall you can pinch your plant back above a node, which also encourages it to branch out.
+If you want to keep your Ficus Roy from growing too tall you can pinch your plant back above a node, which also encourages it to branch out.